Soumen044/Object-Detection-Car-ESP32-Android/docs/challenges.markdown

 - Value of clear documentation for team coordination.
 - Strategies for optimizing power and network performance.

 These challenges strengthened the team’s problem-solving skills and resulted in a reliable, user-friendly system.
-For future improvements, see [future_scope.md](future_scope.md).
+For future improvements, see [Future Scope](future_scope.markdown).